ucfyao/bitcoin-arbitrage/README.md

-# bitcoin-arbitrage - opportunity detector and automated trading
+# bitcoin-arbitrage - opportunity detector andgit commit -m "first commit"  automated trading

 It gets order books from supported exchanges and calculate arbitrage opportunities between each markets.
 It takes market depth into account.